MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/sequence-templates.md

 ## Using sequence templates

-With sequence templates, you can get started by quickly setting up sequences.
-Sequence templates provide a set of activities to guide sellers with what’s coming next in the up next widget to achieve a task, such as getting introduced to a lead and winning a deal.
+You can use sequence templates to quickly get started with sequences.
+Sequence templates provide a set of activities to guide sellers with the next best action to take in a specific scenario, such as getting introduced to a lead and winning a deal.

-In the application, sequence templates are available for common scenarios, such as an incoming lead on a website.
-Also, you can customize the template by adding and removing steps as per organizational requirements.
-The following templates are available to use and configure sequences for your organization:
+Sequence templates are available for common scenarios, such as an incoming lead on a website.
+You can customize the template by adding and removing steps as per your organization’s requirements.
+The following templates are available by default:

 -	[Follow up when contacts don't show up](#follow-up-when-contacts-dont-show-up)
 -	[High volume outbound prospecting](#high-volume-outbound-prospecting)